 By Michael Lanza

-This article shares the tricks I’ve learned from numerous backpacking trips to major national parks over the past three decades, including the 10 years I spent as Northwest Editor of Backpacker magazine and even longer running this blog.
+This article shares the tricks I’ve learned from numerous backpacking trips to major national parks over more than three decades, including the 10 years I spent as Northwest Editor of Backpacker magazine and even longer running this blog.
 These tricks have helped me get a last-minute, walk-in backcountry permit even in very popular national parks like Yosemite, Grand Teton, Glacier, Zion, Grand Canyon, and others.